mohitpai/journey-optimizer.en/help/using/reports/campaign-global-report.md

 ## In-app tab {#inapp-global}

->[!IMPORTANT]
->
->The In-app feature is currently available as a beta to select users only.
-To join the beta program, contact Adobe Customer Care.

 From your Campaign **[!UICONTROL Global report]**, the **[!UICONTROL In-app]** tab details the main information relative to the In-app deliveries sent in your campaign.

 ![](assets/campaign_report_global_6.png)